gdejohn/procrastination/README.md

 ### Sequence

-[`Sequence`][sequence] is an ordered collection of zero or more non-null elements (duplicates allowed), implemented as the classic functional singly-linked list.
-It is *recursively defined*: a sequence is either [empty][empty], or [constructed][cons] from a head element and a tail sequence.
-Conversely, the instance method [`Sequence.match(BiFunction,Supplier)`][match] pulls a sequence apart: if the sequence is non-empty, its head and tail are passed as arguments to the given binary function to produce a result, otherwise the given supplier is invoked to produce a default result.
+[`Sequence`][sequence] is an ordered collection of zero or more non-null elements (duplicates allowed).
+It is recursively defined: a sequence is either [`empty`][empty], or it's [`constructed`][cons] from a head element and a tail sequence.
+Conversely, the instance method [`Sequence.match(BiFunction,Supplier)`][match] pulls a sequence apart: if the sequence is non-empty, it applies the given binary function to the head and tail and returns the result, otherwise it returns a default value produced by the given supplier.

-Sequences are *lazily evaluated*.
-They procrastinate, putting off work for as long as possible, only computing each element on demand.
-They can also be [*memoized*][memoize] such that each element is computed at most once, the first time it is asked for, and then cached.
 Because sequences are lazy, it is perfectly natural to work with infinite sequences.
 (Just be careful not to fully evaluate them!)

-Sequences are *fully persistent*.
-Instead of mutators, methods are provided that return a new version of a sequence reflecting the desired changes, leaving the previous version intact.
-Every version of a sequence remains accessible.
-This is achieved efficiently via *structural sharing*, which is safe because sequences are *structurally immutable* (i.e., elements cannot be added, removed, or replaced).
-Because sequences never change, the longest common suffix of a set of versions of a sequence can simply be referenced by all of those versions, rather than defensively copied over and over.

 ### Maybe